isman17/isman17/README.md

 - 👋 Hi, I’m @isman17
 - 👀 I’m interested in software development, system administration, and network engineering
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning wordpress
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web or mobile project
-- 📫 Reach me at adeismanaji@gmail.com
+- 📫 Reach me at adeismanaji.site

 <!---
 isman17/isman17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.